Voyant Health Header

 Once upon a time, marketing really was just advertising.
 Think Mad Men—print ads in glossy magazines, TV spots, maybe catalogs mailed to your home.
 In the 1960s, that made sense.
 But medical billing is a B2B business, and today, those old-school methods like TV, radio, and billboards are largely ineffective.
 That’s not to say there aren’t exceptions – niche B2B publications and associations can still work depending on the target persona.

-For example, one of our clients found success advertising in a print publication aimed at older, less tech-savvy healthcare providers.
+For example, one of our clients found success with medical billing advertising in a print publication aimed at older, less tech-savvy healthcare providers.
 Why?
 Because that specific audience liked receiving physical mail, flipping through their clinical journal, and ads catch their attention if done well.
 It worked because the customer persona matched the medium.

 The Digital Shift in Medical Billing Advertising